AllgeierSchweiz/azure-openai-lab/series/A Hands-on Exploration of the Azure OpenAI API (Part 2 of 5).md

 To access the Azure OpenAI REST API in Python an API Key and an API Endpoint URL are required.
 This information will be used in the GitHub Codespaces environment.

-**_NOTE: For the SDSC workshop, all Azure resources, requests, and regions have been pre-selected and provisioned.
-No additional steps are required._**

 ----------

 ### 4. GitHub Codespaces